 Files are reviewed when all requested documents have been submitted.
-We review, verify and award financial aid applications in the date order they are received.
+We review, verify and make offers on financial aid applications in the date order they are received.

-All financial aid is awarded pending the availability of funds and student eligibility.
+Financial aid is offered pending the availability of funds and student eligibility.
 Federal, state, institutional and private financial aid funds may be reduced during the academic year depending on the source and level of funds.